 Younger workforces may include more digital natives.
-They will be more comfortable with technology that uses similar intuitive UI/UX and gesturing (such as swiping or finger controls) as their smart phones or tablets.
+They will be more comfortable with technology that uses similar intuitive UI/UX and gesturing (such as swiping or finger controls) as their smartphones or tablets.
 Older workforces may need devices that support larger screens and physical keyboards.
-They may not care as much about the interface, handling or design.
+They may not care as much about the interface, handling, or design.

 Barcode Scanning Functions

-Other functionality considerations include scan volume, scan range and speed per scan.
+Other functionality considerations include scan volume, scan range, and speed per scan.

 If you have a lower inventory volume, starting with a consumer-grade device may make more sense.
 Then you can reevaluate as your volume increases.
-However, if you already process significant volume, enterprise-grade devices are better suited to manage the larger workloads.
+However, if you already process significant volume, enterprise-grade devices are better suited to manage larger workloads.
 Enterprise-grade devices offer longer scan ranges up to 75 feet and faster speeds per scan, making them necessary for high-volume environments.

-Some industries, like food and beverage, may be need to complete inventory counts in extremely cold or hot environments.
+Some industries, like food and beverage, may need to complete inventory counts in extremely cold or hot environments.
 This was the case with top ice cream manufacturer Blue Bell Creameries, who was having issues with connection drops in freezer cabinets.